darklordabc/Legends-of-Dota-Redux/README.md

  - You will be put onto the team with the least players, or radiant if they have the same number of players
  - You can force your team by adding `R`, `D` or `S` to the start of your steam name, for Radiant, Dire and Spectator
  - Once allocated to a team, it can not be changed until the server is restarted
- - Create `cfg/addbots.kv` if you want bots to be added (assuming sourcemod is setup correctly)
+ - Create `dota 2 beta/dota/cfg/addbots.kv` if you want bots to be added (assuming sourcemod is setup correctly)

         "dedicated" {
         }